MstfTurgut/percolation_experiment/README.md

 ![Output](assets/output.gif)

 After testing the code with 1000 250*250 grids, we see that it successfully manages to compute threshold value very precisely.

+MstfTurgut
+mstftrgt00@gmail.com